blankoworld/makefly/doc/README.md

   * INSTALLDIR : Permit to choose a target directory when using **install.sh** script (Read more in *Publish result to the web* chapter)
   * COMPRESS_TOOL (optional) : Shell tool used for backup compression via *backup* command (Cf. *Backup* section).
 Example : **gzip**.
   * COMPRESS_EXT (optional) : Backup file extension.
 Warning: do not forget the point char.
 Example: **.gz**.
+  * SORT (optional) : Sort posts' list.
+Use ASC for posts to be from the oldiest to the latest.
+DESC (default value) sort posts from the latest to the oldiest.